 RECENT FRANCHISE TRANSACTIONAL WORK

-- Ongoing representation to numerous national franchise systems in the quick service restaurant, professional services, telecommunications and education industries, including in relation to disclosure documents, unit-level transactions and ongoing franchisee relations
+- Ongoing representation to numerous national franchise systems in the quick service food, casual dining, health care, telecommunications and education industries, including for disclosure documents, unit-level transactions and ongoing franchisee relations

 - Assisting a national quick service restaurant master franchisor with negotiations concerning its Master Franchise Agreement and Unit Franchise Agreement in Canada